-Moving goods from Northern Ireland to Great Britain should take place as it does now.
+Moving goods from Northern Ireland to Great Britain should take place as it did pre-Brexit.
 There will be a very limited range of exceptions to this unfettered access policy.
 These will apply only in specific instances where goods movements require bespoke processes - such as to take account of binding international obligations, for example the movement of endangered species.
 In these cases, the relevant trade for which the procedures apply is extremely limited.

 Exports from Northern Ireland to Great Britain receive export clearance in Northern Ireland for goods requiring declarations or moving under special procedures such as transit and must be pre-declared for importation into the UK with a GMR (Goods Movement Reference).

 Goods moving under the transit procedure must be accompanied by a Transit Accompanying Document (TAD), which can be printed out at the customs office of departure or any printer that can accommodate barcodes.
 The Transit declaration should be digitally placed within the GMR on the Goods and Vehicle Movement System (GVMS).